 Jewish Ghetto, Rome

-This neighborhood is full of charming streets, history, and ancient Roman ruins including Marcello Theater (started by Julius Caesar), Portico of Octavia and Temple of Apollo Medicus Sosianus.
+This neighborhood is full of charming streets, history, and ancient Roman ruins including the Marcello Theater (started by Julius Caesar), Portico of Octavia, and Temple of Apollo Medicus Sosianus.

 While it is bustling today, it was once an “enclosure” for Jewish people where many of their rights were stripped away.

-Without going too deep, you will find gold-colored cobblestones throughout the area marking where Jewish people lived that were killed in the Holocaust.
+Without going too deep, you will find gold-colored cobblestones throughout the area marking where Jewish people who lived there and were killed in the Holocaust.

 Admission: All free to see!